Restless Multi-Armed Bandits under Exogenous Global Markov Process: Introduction

-Our main results are summarized next.
-First, we develop a novel algorithm, dubbed Learning under Exogenous Markov Process (LEMP), that estimates online the appropriate hardness parameter from past observations (Sec.~\ref{ssec:motivation}), resulting in adaptive sizes of exploration epochs, designed to explore each arm in each global state with the appropriate number of samples.
+2) \emph{Algorithm Development:} We develop a novel algorithm, dubbed Learning under Exogenous Markov Process (LEMP), that estimates online the appropriate hardness parameter from past observations (Sec.~\ref{ssec:motivation}).
+Based on these past observations, the LEMP algorithm generates adaptive sizes of exploration phases, designed to explore each arm in each global state with the appropriate number of samples.
 Thus, LEMP avoids oversampling bad arms, and at the same time identifies the best arms with sufficient high probability.
 To ensure the consistency of the restless arms' mean estimation, LEMP performs regenerative sampling cycles (Sec.~\ref{ssec:exploration}).
-In the exploitation epochs, LEMP dynamically chooses the best estimated arm, based on the evaluation of the global state (Sec.\ref{ssec:exploitation}).
-Interestingly, the size of the exploitation epochs is deterministic and the size of the exploration epochs is random.
-The rules that decide when to enter each epoch are adaptive in the sense that they are updated dynamically and controlled by the current sample means and the estimated global transition probabilities in a closed-loop manner (Sec.~\ref{ssec:selection}).
-Second, we provide a rigorous theoretical analysis of LEMP.
-Specifically, we establish a finite sample upper bound on the regret, and show that its order is logarithmic with time.
+In the exploitation phases, LEMP dynamically chooses the best estimated arm, based on the evaluation of the global state (Sec.~\ref{ssec:exploitation}).
+The rules that decide when to enter each phase are adaptive in the sense that they are updated dynamically and controlled by the current sample means and the estimated global transition probabilities in a closed-loop manner (Sec.~\ref{ssec:selection}).
+Interestingly, the size of the exploitation phases is deterministic and the size of the exploration phases is random.

+3) \emph{Performance Analysis:} We provide a rigorous theoretical analysis of LEMP algorithm.
+Specifically, we establish a finite sample upper bound on the expected regret, and show that its order is logarithmic with time.
 We also characterize the appropriate hardness parameter for our model (the $\overline{D}_i$ parameter defined in (\ref{eq:Local_Exploration_Rate})), and we demonstrate that estimating the hardness parameter indeed results in a scaled regret proportional to the hardness of the problem.
 The result in Theorem \ref{th:regret} also clarifies the impact of different system parameters (rewards, mean hitting times of the states, eigenvalues of the transition probability matrices, etc.) on the regret.
-Finally, we provide numerical simulations that support the theoretical results.
+We provide numerical simulations that support the theoretical results presented in this paper.